Kalam cosmological argument: The quantum vacuum

-Cosmologist Alexander Vilenkin has stated that even "the absence of space, time and matter" cannot truly be defined as 'nothing' given that the laws of physics are still present, though it would be "as close to nothing as you can get".
-He continues:
+Alexander Vilenkin proposes the origin of the universe via quantum creation from a state of "zero size" (without space, time or matter) which he equates with nothingness.
+Yet, he maintains that the laws of physics are still present and require explanation:

-"That makes you wonder, where are these laws?
+That makes you wonder, where are these laws?
 If the laws describe the creation of the universe, that suggests they existed prior to the universe.
-The question that nobody has any idea how to address is where these laws come from and why these laws in particular?"
+The question that nobody has any idea how to address is where these laws come from and why these laws in particular?

-Premise two: "The universe began to exist."

-Craig defends the second premise using both scientific and philosophical arguments for the finitude of the past.

-Cosmology and physics
+Premise two: cosmology and physics

-For scientific confirmation, Craig refers to evidence in cosmology and theoretical physics:
+For scientific confirmation of the finitude of the past, Craig refers to evidence in cosmology and theoretical physics: